Matthew-Sheik/Matthew-Sheik.github.io/_pages/about.md

   - /about.html
 ---

-This website highlights my thesis research project during my master's program at George Mason University.
+This website highlights my academic work including my current thesis research project during my master's program at George Mason University.
 I graduated from West Virginia University with a Bachelors in Biology in the Spring of 2020 and started at GMU the following Fall.
 My project focuses on developing my plant identification skills that I will need to achieve my career goals of becoming an herbarium curator.

 A Floristic Checklist of Shenandoah River State Park Warren Co., VA